Oya (comics): Residing on Krakoa

 The team tracked Sabretooth to Noble Island, which she and Nekra were horrified to discover was a dumping ground for the bodies of mutants experimented on by Orchis.
 After fighting a super-powered Orchis agent named “The Creation” and losing Orphan-Maker, Sabretooth came on a boat and smugly offered them a ride.
 Forming an uneasy alliance with Creed the team infiltrated Orchis Station Two where Orphan-Maker was being held prisoner, alongside hundreds of other Mutants.
 While trying to free a bunch of them from cages, Dr. Barrington's Creation burst through the wall.
 Fleeing from Orphan-Maker who Barrington had manipulated into taking his helmet off and was seemingly killed immediately after looking at him.
 Peter came out and apologised to Nanny for breaking his promise to never take off any piece of his armour, but with his X-Gene now activated they only had a brief amount of time until they were all killed, so to buy more time, Third-Eye took them all to the Astral Plane.
 When they got there they found Station Three, built inside one of the Astral Plane creatures.
 While Nanny and Jeffries dealt with Orphan-Maker, Oya explores the base alongside Sabretooth and Toad.
-She discovers a strange figure trapped inside a pod, Creed and Toad abandon her assuming the figure is hostile but Oya believes she can reason with it and on closer inspection realises the creature is a second, malnourished Sabretooth.
+She discovers a strange figure trapped inside a pod, Creed and Toad abandon her assuming the figure is hostile but Idie believes she can reason with it and on closer inspection realises the creature is a second, malnourished Sabretooth.
+The team escapes with the freed Orchis prisoners on their boat which Maddison used debris from the destroyed base to turn into a vessel big enough to contain them all.
+Sabretooth decides to enact one last plan for revenge against the Quiet Council by turning all the young mutant prisoners against Krakoa, he is interrupted when the team arrive at the final, underwater Orchis base and are hit by a tidal wave.
+During the commotion Sabretooth is again abducted by Orchis, telling his team to come looking for him before disappearing.
+The rest of the team, alongside Barrington and her creation are trapped in the base with the kids who instinctively attack them out of fear that they're there to perform more experiments.
+After Nanny shuts down the brains of everyone except herself and Orphan-Maker, the team all wake up on the ship except Nanny and Orphan-Maker, Barrington and her creation and Sabretooth who all left to pursue their own goals.

+From the Ashes

+Following the end of the Krakoan Age, Idie joins Cyclops' X-Men team and assumes the new codename of Temper.

 Powers and abilities

-Idie has the mutant power of temperature manipulation (an aspect of atmokinesis, like Storm/Ororo).
-This power allows her to move heat from one area to another, producing various effects, as well as rendering her body completely immune to temperature extremes.
-To date, Idie's use of her powers has only been limited by the amount of heat available to her within her immediate environment.
-She is consistently able to move enough heat to create fire in one area and ice in another.
-While she often creates fire as she creates ice, and vice versa, this is not a necessity.
-Idie can create ice (Negative Heat) by absorbing heat into herself without releasing it as fire.
-Idie can then store the heat she has absorbed into herself as a resource for a later time.
-At will, Idie can release the stored heat in her body as fire (Positive Heat), without requiring to simultaneously create ice.
-When using her powers, her right eye glows blue, and her left glows orange.
+Idie has the mutant power of temperature manipulation, which enables her to transfer heat from one area to another and generate fire and ice.
+However, Idie is unable to create fire and ice from nothing and requires the presence of one to create the other.